 The ideal candidate for the MCI is someone who has an unshakable, near-native command of his non-dominant languages.
 This command may have been acquired through extended periods of time living in places where the languages are spoken, advanced education in those languages, or lengthy use of them in a professional setting.
 The candidate’s dominant language should also be very refined, to the point where the candidate can use it to speak effectively and convincingly about an array of topics.
 Students in the MCI Program should be extremely well-read, with a nuanced understanding of world events, financial structures and political realities.

 - An undergraduate degree or equivalent (typically a four-year, full-time program) from an accredited post-secondary institution.

 - A grade point average of B in the final two years of full-time study.

 - Proof of English proficiency (for candidates who did not study at a university where English or French are the official languages).

 For more details on requirements visit the York University’s faculty of graduate studies admission page.

 Candidates are asked to first pass our aptitude test before they formally apply to the program.
 Passing the Aptitude Test is a pre-requisite to formally applying with York University.
-It is divided in two steps, Round I (a short video presentation) and round II (an live online interpretation test).
+It is divided in two steps, Round I (a short video presentation) and round II (a live online interpretation test).
 Candidates who successfully pass both rounds can apply with the York’s Faculty of Graduate Studies (FGS).
 The entire admissions process can take several weeks/months.
-The official application deadline is August 10th, 2020.